ddubson/artifact-versioning-example/README.md

 On every push to the `master` branch, a release will take place.

 Refer to `.travis.yml` file on how to create a TravisCI pipeline configuration.

+## Example Workflow using TravisCI

+1. On `develop`, add commits as per development flow.
+Semantic Release will not release on `develop`
+2. Each commit should follow the convention outlined [here]((https://github.com/conventional-changelog-archived-repos/conventional-changelog-angular/blob/master/convention.md))
+3. When ready to create a release, switch to `master` and merge all commits from `develop` and push!
+4. On `master`, TravisCI will build the branch and trigger `release` which will cut SNAPSHOT into a release version.
+5. `release` will also create a release artifact in `Releases`
+6. `release` will also create a tag with the released version.